Inside: Jazz up your patio with this DIY outdoor chandelier that gives off beautiful candle light. Such a great upcycle!

 Zero.
 Nada.
 Nothin’.
 I reinvented it with supplies I

 What?
 You don’t have one of these beauties on hand?
-Well, I see them at garage sales quite a bit or you might have some luck on Craigslist.
+Well, I see them at garage sales quite a bit, or you might have some luck on Craigslist or a thrift store.
 The point is, this should be a very low cost project.

 (If you don’t want to go through all of that trouble, I found one very similar on Amazon for only 35 bucks.)

-Anyway, we took it down over a year ago and it made a really great home for the spiders living in our garage, but it was time to dust it off and give it new life.
+You can see this old sad chandelier from the before post of my dining room revamp.
+We took it down during the remodel, and it made a really great home for the spiders living in our garage.
+Until now, when it was time to dust it off and give it new life.

-As you know, I’ve been working on creating a fun and relaxing outdoor living area and decided that a bit of diy outdoor lighting over the dining table would be one of those finishing touches to really make the space feel like a room.
+I’ve been working on creating a fun and relaxing outdoor living area and decided that a bit of DIY outdoor lighting over the dining table would be one of those finishing touches to really make the space feel like a room.
 So I dug it out of the garage and got to work.

-I knew I didn’t want to deal with electricity at all, so the first thing I did was take the wires out.
-I did this by unscrewing the bulbs and disassembling the chandelier.
+I knew I didn’t want to deal with electricity at all, so the first thing I did was take the wires out by unscrewing the bulbs and disassembling the chandelier.
 I cut the wires and took off the metal parts that held the light bulb.
 That let the little dish parts come off (for painting later.)